esteinig/sketchy/README.md

 DRR128208   st90    iv      +
 ```

-To generate the `Sketchy` reference genotypes in `sketchy genotypes create`:
+To generate the `Sketchy` reference genotypes in `sketchy database create`:

 ```
-sketchy-utils create -i genotypes.tsv -s ref.msh --outdir ref --drop id
+sketchy-utils database create --genotypes genotypes.tsv --sketch ref.msh --outdir ref
 ```

-This will create a directory with the following files
+This will create a directory `ref/` with the following files:

 ```
 ref.msh   # sketch